May 15, 1925

 “Where are we going?”
 I hollered as we emerged from the trees to a city street.
 I saw the auto dealership directly across from us and knew we were headed there.
 Gus and I owned it.

-Suddenly, a man in a dark suit jumped from behind one of the cars holding a gun.
+Suddenly, a man in a dark suit sprung from behind one of the cars holding a gun.
 “Stop!
 You’re under arrest—”

 I couldn’t believe what was happening.
 My head swam with terror.
 I bent at the waist and covered my ears to keep my head from ringing, but it didn’t help.
 Bullets discharging from Albert’s weapon created a blast so loud the force literally shook my body.
 When the bullets finally stopped, my legs buckled and I slowly collapsed to the ground.
 As I lay on my side, I saw the agent lying prone a few feet from me.
 I smelled the sickening, coppery odor of blood.
 My mouth began to fill with saliva…